-Baseflow conditions were surveyed from September 25 through October 9, 2008 and compared to October 1990 conditions pursuant to the requirements of Conditions 14 and 15.
-This report is a compilation of the findings of the 2008 baseflow conditions mapping and specific conductance profiles of the four creeks flowing through the Santa Lucia Preserve.
+Baseflow conditions were surveyed from September 4 through September 25, 2009 and compared to October 1990 conditions pursuant to the requirements of Conditions 14 and 15.
+Garzas Creek was also surveyed on August 12, 2009.
+This report is a compilation of the findings of the 2009 baseflow conditions mapping and specific conductance profiles of the four creeks flowing through the Santa Lucia Preserve.
 Although the scope of this report is limited to the requirements of Conditions 14 and 15, the data collected will serve an integral part establishing a long term dataset necessary for future analyses.